oyewoledavid/Terraform-Provision-Major-AWS-Resources/README.md

 ## TERRAFORM
 This repository contains Terraform code for managing infrastructure resources such as vpc,private and public subnets, internet gateway, route tables, NAT Gateway, Elastic IP, EC2 instances and a Elastic Load Balancer (ELB).
 This resources are provisioned to work together in such a way that the ELB distribute traffics into the two private EC2 instances where our webapp will be hosted.
+I modularize this terraform codes for reusabily, security and simplicity

 ### Prerequisites
 Before using this code, make sure you have the following prerequisites installed: